208cai5099/Data-Analysis-Projects-in-Python/README.md

 I uploaded the first draft of the analysis in Jupyter Notebook.

 9/22/22
-I did some proofreading and made some corrections, mostly regarding calculations, syntax, and grammar.
+I did some proofreading and made some corrections, mostly regarding calculations, syntax, spelling, and grammar.
 I deleted the first draft and reuploaded the edited draft.